hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 13.2.
 Variable Format

 When defining variables you must only use numbers, lowercase letters, and underscores.
-You should not use camelCasing, as it introduces inconsistency in style.
+You should not use camelcasing (uppercased letters within a word, such as "CamelCase"), as it introduces inconsistency in style.
 You must also not use dashes, as they are not syntactically valid.

 **Good:**